How to set up a winning virtual appointments operation for retail

 Your team’s desired outcome is to manage a fully operational virtual appointments system while remaining passionate about the products they sell via video shopping streams.

-To achieve operational success, these steps will enable a seamless video shopping experience for your customers and team.
+To achieve operational success, use these steps to enable a seamless video shopping experience for your customers and team.

 Take a look at your team and identify who’ll be a great fit for taking virtual appointments.
 If not possible due to conflicting commitments, there is an opportunity to outsource professionally trained video selling teams.
 Below are some examples: